 Still think you can’t do it?

 One percent is one penny out of every dollar you make.
-You can do that.
+As a 401k beginner, you can do that.
 You won’t truly miss one percent of your paycheck any more than you would miss one percent of that gallon of milk.
 Get started and build on that success.
 If not now, when?